On the Boundedness of Globally $F$-split varieties: Conic Bundles

+We will also need to consider the pullbacks of very ample divisors on the base of a suitably smooth conic bundle.
+This is done to obtain an adjunction result which is required in the next section.
+We work here under the assumption the ground field is closed of positive characteristic $p>2$.
+This requirement on the characteristic is due entirely to the following lemma.

 \begin{lemma} Let $(X,\Delta) \to Z$ be a regular conic bundle.
-Then there is some, possibly reducible, curve $C$ on $Z$ such that for any $P \in Z$ the fibre. $F_{P}$ over $P$ is determined as follows: \begin{enumerate} \item if $P \in Z\setminus C$ then $F_{p}$ is a smooth rational curve \item if $P \in C\setminus \text{Sing}(C)$ then $F_{p}$ is a the union of two rational curves meeting transversally \item if $P \in \text{Sing}(C)$ then $F_{p}$ is a non-reduced rational curve \end{enumerate} Further if $H$ is a smooth curve meeting $C$ transversely away from $\text{Sing}(C)$ then $f^{*}(H)$ is smooth. \end{lemma} \begin{proof} This is essentially Proposition $1.8$ of \cite{sarkisov1983conic}.
+Then there is some, possibly reducible, curve $C$ on $Z$ such that for any $P \in Z$ the fibre, $F_{P}$, over $P$ is determined as follows: \begin{enumerate} \item If $P \in Z\setminus C$ then $F_{p}$ is a smooth rational curve. \item If $P \in C\setminus \Sing(C)$ then $F_{p}$ is a the union of two rational curves meeting transversally. \item If $P \in \Sing(C)$ then $F_{p}$ is a non-reduced rational curve. \end{enumerate} Further if $H$ is a smooth curve meeting $C$ transversely away from $\Sing(C)$ then $f^{*}H$ is smooth. \end{lemma} \begin{proof} This is essentially \cite[Proposition 1.8]{sarkisov1983conic}.
 We sketch the proof as our statement is slightly different.

 Since $X$ is smooth $-K_{X}$ is relatively ample and defines an embedding into a $\mathbb{P}^{2}$ bundle over $Z$.
 Fix any point $P$ in $X$ then in some neighbourhood $U$ around $P$, $X_{U}$ is given inside $\mathbb{P}^{2} \times U$ by the vanishing of $x^{t}Qx$.
-Here $Q$ is a diagonalisable $3x3$ matrix taking coefficients in $\kappa[U]$, unique up to invertible linear transformation, so we may take $C$ to be the divisor on which the rank of $Q$ is less than $3$.
+Here $Q$ is a diagonalisable $3\times 3$ matrix taking coefficients in $\kappa[U]$, unique up to invertible linear transformation, so we may take $C$ to be the divisor on which the rank of $Q$ is less than $3$.
+That $Q$ has rank $3$ on some open set follows from smoothness of the generic fibre.

 Then the singular points of $C$ are precisely the locus on which $Q$ has rank less than $2$.
-By taking a diagonalisation of $Q$ we may write $X$ as the vanishing of $\sum A_{i}x_{i}^{2}$ for some $A_{i} \in \kappa[U]$ and we obtain the classification of fibres by consideration of the rank.
+By taking a diagonalisation of $Q$ we may write $X_{U}$ as the vanishing of $\sum A_{i}x_{i}^{2}$ for some $A_{i} \in \kappa[U]$ and we obtain the classification of fibres by consideration of the rank.

 Suppose then $H$ is a smooth curve as given.
 Away from $C$, $f^{*}H$ is clearly smooth, so it suffices to consider the intersection with $C$, however we can see it is smooth here by computing the Jacobian using the local description of $X$ given above. \end{proof}